Blog/News/Immigration/Legal Avenues

 Congress has previously acted to recapture some unused employment-based green cards.The American Competitiveness in the 21st Century Act (Pub.
 L. 106–313) included a one-time recapture of 130,039 green cards that went unused from 1999 to 2000.
 The REAL ID Act of 2005 (Pub.
 L. 109-13) recaptured 50,000 green cards, though these were made available only for nurses.

 Since the last green card recapture effort in 2005, an estimated 15,000 green cards have gone unused by any employment- or family-based immigrant and are effectively “lost.”
-If extended back to 1992, green card recapture could provide more than 220,000 previously unused green cards for aspiring immigrants stuck in the backlogs (see table below for more information).
+If extended back to 1992, green card recapture could provide many hundreds of thousands of green cards for individuals in backlogs, depending on how they are calculated.

 Congress can easily fix this problem once and for all